 The Ngaro People of the Whitsundays

-The Whitsundays may be known for its islands, beaches and reefs, but first and foremost are known to be the home of the Ngaro, their traditional owners and original inhabitants.
+The Whitsundays may be known for its islands, beaches and reefs, but first and foremost are known to be the home of the Ngaro, the traditional owners of the land and original inhabitants.

 Traditionally, since the beginning, the Ngaro were dependent on the ocean.
-They made the reefs, mangroves and sea their domain, using if to fit their lifestyle and suits their needs.
-They hunted large marine animals from large steady canoes, such as those spotted by Captain James Cook in 1788, using ocean life of the ocean to feed their families.
-Archaeological sites show that from as long as 3,000 years ago, the Ngaro were hunting small whales, dugongs and large sea turtles from their canoes, which were made of ironbark and could be used to cover long ocean distances between the islands.
+They made the reefs, mangroves and sea their domain, using it to fit their lifestyle and suit their needs.
+They hunted marine animals from large steady canoes, such as those spotted by Captain James Cook in 1788, using ocean life as their main food source to feed their families.
+Archaeological sites show that from as long as 3,000 years ago, the Ngaro were hunting small whales, dugongs and large sea turtles in these canoes, which were made of ironbark and could be used to cover long ocean distances between the islands.

-The Ngaro were first encountered by the outside world when the Endeavour saw several people in an outrigger canoe as it made its way through the Whitsunday Islands, spotting them from a distance as they crossed paths.
-Since this time, the Ngaro have been a documented part of Australia's history, with much knowledge about them coming from their own traditional stories as well as from the marks they left behind over the past few thousand years, allowing us to understand what life was like for them before European settlement.
+The Ngaro were first encountered by the outside world when the Endeavour saw several people in these outriggers, and as it made its way through the Whitsunday Islands, they spotted them from a distance as they crossed paths.
+Since this time, the Ngaro people have been a documented part of Australia's history, with much of what we know about them coming from their own traditional stories as well as from the marks they left behind over the past few thousand years.
+These beautiful historical sites allow us to understand what life was like for them before European settlement.

 The Whitsundays are full of archaeological sites that detail the kind of lives that were historically lived by the Ngaro.
-One particular site in Nara Inlet on Hook Island dates back to 9,000 years ago and is one of the oldest sites discovered so far on the East Coast of Australia.
-This means the Ngaro people have been living in the Whitsundays for many thousands of years before it was discovered by Europeans, making a sustainable life for themselves, living off the land and the oceans, seldom venturing far from the Whitsunday coastline.
+One particular site lies in Nara Inlet on Hook Island and dates back to almost 9,000 years ago.
+This is one of the oldest sites discovered so far on the East Coast of Australia, meaning the Ngaro people have been living in the Whitsundays for many thousands of years before it was discovered by Europeans.
+The original landowners of Australia are said to be the oldest living culture in the world, and the Ngaro people are no exception.

-Relationships between European settlers and the Ngaro people was mostly without conflict until about 1861 when the area of Bowen began to be settled.
-This is when major conflict began, and unfortunately by 1870 many of the Ngaro we forcibly removed from their lands and many traditional ways of life were lost.
+You can imagine a peaceful and magical way of life was pure bliss for the Ngaro for years before the first settlers arrived.
+Even after they arrived, relationships between European settlers and the Ngaro people were mostly without conflict until about 1861 when the area of Bowen began to be settled.
+This is when major conflict began, and unfortunately by 1870 many of the Ngaro we forcibly removed from their lands and many of their traditional ways of life were lost.
 Many were forced to move to mills or colonies where they were made to work for colonists and disassociate from their traditions, bringing the end of the life they had previously known in the Whitsundays.